WHAT IS CREDIT?

 Credit refers to your ability to borrow money to purchase goods and services.
-Financial institutions that grant credit, such as banks and credit card companies, use your past spending and payment history (detailed in your credit report) to determine your credit-worthiness as well as how much future credit to extend to you.
+Financial institutions that grant credit, such as banks and credit card companies, use your past spending and payment history to determine your credit-worthiness as well as how much future credit to extend to you.

 Since credit is so vital to lots of things in life, it’s important to keep track of your credit report to make sure it’s accurate and up to date.
 Experts recommend monitoring your credit report every year, before making any major purchases or life changes, or if you think your information has been compromised through a security breach.
-Here’s how to access your credit report.
+Look here for additional information on how to access your credit report.
 If you find any errors, you can dispute them and get them fixed by following these steps.

 The video below is a nice summary of the purpose of credit reports and credit scores: